dfrnt-labs/terminusdb-docs-static/src/app/docs/access-control-with-javascript/page.md

 ##### accessControl.setApiToken(atokenpi)

 Sets the API token for the object.
-Create a TerminusCMS account to [get your API token](/docs/how-to-connect-terminuscms/).
+Create a DFRNT TerminusDB cloud account to [get your API token](/docs/how-to-connect-terminuscms/).

 Param